Azure/azure-sdk-for-python/sdk/oep/azure-oep-storage/swagger/readme.md

-# Azure AgriFood Farming FarmBeats for Python
+# Azure OEP Storage for Python

 > see https://aka.ms/autorest